-Written as a way to cope with her difficult battle with Lyme Disease, Avril Lavigne’s emotional ballad is a relatable song for those going through a tough time.
+Written as a way to cope with her difficult battle with Lyme Disease, Avril Lavigne’s 2019 emotional ballad is a relatable song for those going through a tough time.

 It’s a plea to God for the strength and courage needed to get through hard times, and it’s a song that can bring comfort to those in the midst of some of the darkest days of their lives.

-Artist: Boyz II Men
+“Water Runs Dry” – Boyz II Men

 It describes how one minute you go from knowing everything about a person to the next minute not even speaking anymore.
 The longer you wait to reunite, the harder it gets to reconnect, so don’t wait until it’s too late.

-It’s a song we’ve probably all heard at one point, but the meaning behind this catchy tune is actually pretty dark.
+Waterfalls is a catchy 1994 R&B song we’ve probably all heard at one point, but the meaning behind this catchy tune is actually pretty dark.
 It’s about self-destruction and getting involved with harmful activities like drug dealing.
 It also makes a reference to the AIDS epidemic, something group member Lisa “Left Eye” Lopes cared deeply about before her untimely death in 2002.

-One of Rolling Stone’s Greatest Songs of All Time, Prince’s powerful ballad describes the feeling of regret towards the love of your life, and how they are the only person you really want with you when the world ends.
+One of Rolling Stone’s Greatest Songs of All Time, Prince’s 1984 powerful ballad describes the feeling of regret towards the love of your life, and how they are the only person you really want with you when the world ends.

 Prince himself said that purple rain was a reference to the end of the world and how he believed the sky would be colored purple on Judgement Day.

-Artist: Lady A
+“Ocean” – Lady A